 Sustainability is quickly becoming a central focus for large, public institutions.
 In order to remain competitive and attract investors, executive management teams are increasing focus on their ESG disclosures, and reviewing strategies to reduce carbon emissions and looking to embed sustainability into their organization to achieve lasting results.

-Leading organizations are pledging to achieve net zero and science based targets, increasing their green power purchases and seeking to reduce emissions from building operations.
-However, many organizations still face significant barriers to reach their full potential.
+Leading organizations are pledging to achieve net-zero and science-based targets, increasing their green power purchases and seeking to reduce emissions from building operations.
+However, many organizations still face significant barriers to reaching their full potential.

 The most common barrier is simple.
 In a commercial building environment, sustainability performance is most impacted by energy performance.
 Unfortunately, the teams whose decisions impact energy consumption are often not well placed to appreciate the flow-on affects.

 For example, energy supply is often dealt with through a procurement process, but finance and procurement teams may not have the energy market knowledge to procure energy optimally.
 Most facility and operations managers coordinate or carry out equipment maintenance and repair, but are ultimately more are focused on tenant comfort, security, and after-hours access than on the nitty-gritty of peak demand and HVAC optimization strategies.

 Sustainability teams and energy/utility managers are most likely to understand how energy procurement and building operations contribute to emissions and energy waste, but often don’t have the budget or oversight to impact energy procurement or site-related issues.

 Organizations struggle to embed sustainability into their organization because the teams who make decisions that impact energy and environmental performance often must act separately with limited or incomplete information.

 To embed sustainability excellence into your organization, you need an alliance between sustainability, finance, procurement, and site operations teams to achieve the best results – all underpinned by an enterprise-wide data management system for energy, carbon and emission-related data.